carpentries/instructor-training/episodes/20-checkout.md

 We may not be able to accommodate all languages.

 ### Getting Credit
-After each Teaching Demonstration, Trainers submit a form that includes the names and passing status of each attendee.
+After each teaching demonstration, Trainers submit a form that includes the names and passing status of each attendee.
 They will also email you to let you know, as this information is typically not shared during the demo session.
 It is not necessary to email us after you have attended your teaching demonstration.